smaclell/smaclell.github.io/_drafts/what-is-it-going-to-be-library-service-component.markdown

 logically similar to the existing pieces but different enough that it put new stress on our design and did not belong in the original components.
 Think Gala apples to Granny Smith apples instead of apples to oranges.
-Our challenge was where in the system to make these changes.
+Our challenge was to determine where in the system to make these changes.

-Library, Service or Component
+Library, Service or Component?
 =======================================

-In talking to my boss, Craig, about the problem and we came up with 3 places we could swap in the new functionality.
-These 3 places were within a single library, a complete service or configuring a new component within an existing service.
+In talking to my boss, Craig, about the problem, we came up with three places we could swap in the new functionality.
+These three places were within a single library, a complete service or configuring a new component within an existing service.